Nicola Geuer

-Nicola Geuer ([ˈɡɔʏ̯ɐ]; born 2 March 1988) is an inactive German tennis player.
+Nicola Geuer ([ˈɡɔʏ̯ɐ]; born 2 March 1988) is a German former professional tennis player.

-Geuer has won four singles and ten doubles titles on the ITF Circuit.
+In her career, Geuer won four singles and ten doubles titles on the ITF Women's Circuit.
 On 10 May 2010, she reached her best singles ranking of world No. 276.
 On 9 October 2017, she peaked at No. 91 in the doubles rankings.

+Geuer was coached by former German ATP player Karsten Braasch.

-Since October 2014, Geuer has played only in doubles competition.
+Since October 2014, she has played only in doubles competition, and since October 2019 only once, in Lyon, France.